 A small app with big customization

 The home screen of the SPG App for the Apple Watch has four different states based on where the user is in their stay cycle with SPG.
 The first state is simply a display that tells the guest they must log in to their SPG account to use the app on Apple Watch.
 This was done because we found that generic interactions on the property were not compelling and interactions, like searching for a hotel or booking a room, were too cumbersome to make sense of a device like this.
 Once the user is logged in, but if they have no upcoming stays, the home screen will display messaging customized to their SPG tea and show them their current SPG account information.
 If the user has upcoming stays, the home screen will display those stays, which they can then use as a jumping-off point to the property pages to find out more about the hotels.
-For example, when the user is staying at Starwood property, the home screen will customize itself with shortcuts that allow the user to quickly get their room number, unlock their door, and access all information they need for the hotel.
+For example, when the user stays at Starwood property, the home screen will customize itself with shortcuts that allow the user to quickly get their room number, unlock their door, and access all information they need for the hotel.

 ON PROPERTY EXPERIENCE

 Your room key, local guide, and more

-The SPG App for Apple Watch really comes to life when the guest arrives at one of Starwood’s 1,200+ properties worldwide.
+The SPG App for Apple Watch comes to life when the guest arrives at one of Starwood’s 1,200+ properties worldwide.
 Every part of the app, from glances, notifications, the home screen, and property pages, will all transform to help curate and present the information the guest needs when they need it.
 For example, the home screen provides shortcuts to the most used functions, while the property pages have a host of important information the guest will need, from how to contact the hotel to how much a taxi should cost to get you from the airport to the hotel.

 FEATURED BY APPLE